-It seemed like it would be a great way to take some of the commercialism out of Christmas and it would give us a chance, as the kids got older, to recapture some of the magic of our homeschooling journey together.
+It seemed like it would be a great way to take some of the commercialism out of the season and it would give us a chance, as the kids got older, to recapture some of the magic of our homeschooling journey.

 In 2009, we decided to create our own holiday traditions for Solstice.
 Each year, they vary a bit (for instance, the first year we used hammers and nails to puncture tin cans in pretty patterns to create lanterns to line the driveway—much harder to hammer nails into tin cans than you might imagine!
 So we recycle them each year and haven’t had to make them again).

 There are a few traditions we do every year.

 For instance, we always light a fire (sometimes outside, sometimes inside).
 Then we take strips of paper (old Trader Joe’s grocery bags cut into long strips) and we write two things on them:

 1) Regrets from the past year

 I regret not working harder to help my team…

 2) Wishes for the coming year